 “I’m motivated by the sheer audacity of our mission and our power to change lives for the better, here in Australia, the Pacific, and around the world.”

 Mat Tinkler is a deep policy thinker and a fierce advocate for children and our mission.
-He has driven change for children by transforming Save the Children Australia's approach to delivering International Programs and ensuring we have a strong public voice for vulnerable children through our media, advocacy, and campaigns work.
+He has driven change for children by transforming Save the Children Australia's approach to delivering impactful programs at scale that are locally led and globally connected, while ensuring we have a strong public voice for and with vulnerable children through our media, advocacy, and campaigns work.
 More about Mat.

 Chief Operating Officer and Deputy Chief Executive Officer - Mel Parks